When is the Festival?

 Where does the OBF take place?

-The OBF is always held at Tom McCall Waterfront Park in downtown Portland.
+The OBF is held at Tom McCall Waterfront Park in downtown Portland.
 The event takes place between the Morrison and Burnside Bridges.
 There are four entrances: under the Morrison Street Bridge, at SW Oak Street, at SW Pine Street, and along the sea wall at Pine.
 The SW Oak Street entrance will put you closest to the token and tasting mug sales.
 The physical address is 300 SW Naito Parkway, Portland, OR 97204.

 Where can I find parking?

-As this event draws around 80,000 people over the five days, downtown parking can be scarce.
-The closest SmartPark is at SW Naito and NW Davis Street.
+There is no on-site event parking.
+The closest SmartPark is at 33 NW Davis St, Portland, OR 97209.
 Our on-site Hopworks Bike Corral, located under the Morrison Street Bridge, lets you park your bike for free and it is manned by volunteers.
 Public transportation is a great idea when alcohol is involved, and the MAX line drops off only one block from the festival at SW First and Oak Street.
 The OBF does not offer parking validation.

 Where is the Hopworks Bike Corral located?